-Second largest in the world, the forest of the Central African region covers an area the size of Western Europe.
-Each year, it absorbs 1.5 billion tons of CO2eq from the atmosphere, or 4% of the world's emissions.
-According to research published in 20212, the degradation of tropical forests in Amazonia and Southeast Asia may soon make them net emitters of carbon, leaving the Congo Basin forest as possibly the last significant land-based tropical carbon sink in the world.
+The forest of the Central African region is the second largest in the world and covers an area the size of Western Europe.
+Each year, it absorbs 1.1 billion tons of CO2eq from the atmosphere, or 3% of the world's emissions4.
+According to research published in 20215, the degradation of tropical forests in Amazonia and Southeast Asia may soon make them net emitters of carbon, leaving the Congo Basin forest as possibly the last significant land-based tropical carbon sink in the world.
 In addition to being indispensable to mitigate the climate crisis, this forest harbors 10,000 different species of plants, trees, and animals, which makes it essential to halt and reverse the massive loss of biodiversity in line with the 2021 Kunming Declaration adopted at COP15 of the Convention on Biological Diversity.
-Last but not least, the Central African forest is the source of food, energy, shelter and spirituality for over 40 million people living in and around it, in countries with some of the lowest Human Development indices, conflict areas and the highest number of people in urgent need of food security assistance worldwide3.
-While trends in deforestation and forest degradation and their drivers vary widely with national contexts and that region-wide, forest loss seems to be stabilizing, CAFI-funded latest data for 2015-2020 shows the region continues to lose over half a million hectares of forest each year.
+Last but not least, the Central African forest is the source of food, energy, shelter and spirituality for over 60 million people living in and around it, in countries with some of the lowest Human Development indices, conflict areas and the highest number of people in urgent need of food security assistance worldwide6.
+While trends in deforestation and forest degradation and their drivers vary widely with national contexts and that region-wide, forest loss seems to be stabilizing: the latest CAFI-funded data from the FAO-implemented trends and drivers' study for 2015-2020 shows the region continues to lose over half a million hectares of forest each year.

-Slowing down the loss of forests can only be attained through transformational reforms and scaled up, ambitious investments on the ground.
-To support these objectives in its 6 partner countries, the Central African Forest Initiative (CAFI) is both a multi-donor Trust Fund that provides direct investments on the ground and a political negotiation platform that aims to drive high-level policy dialogue.
+Slowing down the loss of forests can only be attained through transformational reforms and scaled-up, ambitious investments.
+To support these objectives in its 6 partner countries, CAFI uniquely combines direct funding in countries and at regional scale through its multi-donor Trust Fund with a political negotiation platform that aims to drive high-level policy dialogue.

-This means that in parallel - and in complement - to funding 42 enabling, reform and rural development programs, studies, and preparatory grants as well as the CAFI Secretariat, CAFI negotiates and encourages high-level commitments that place forests at the center of countries' development policies.
-The most recent examples include the DRC commitment, endorsed by DRC President Tshisekedi at COP-26 in Glasgow in November 2021, to stabilize forest cover loss at its 2016-2018 levels4 and restore 30 million hectares of land; and Gabon's commitments to avoid or cap the conversion of forest with high carbon stocks and high conservation value.
+This means that in parallel, and in complement, to funding 42 reforms and rural development projects focused on enabling local populations, studies, and preparatory grants as well as the CAFI Secretariat, CAFI negotiates and encourages high-level commitments that place forests at the center of countries' development policies.
+The most recent examples include the commitment from the DRC, endorsed by President Tshisekedi at COP-26 in Glasgow in November 2021, to stabilize forest cover loss at its 2016-2018 levels7 and restore 30 million hectares of land; and Gabon's commitments to avoid or cap the conversion of forest with high carbon stocks and high conservation value.